 Of course, this is obvious when you stop and think about it.

 Blue May Be the Clue

-If I am going to be showing in an arena with dirt surface and dirty white or gray walls, I will choose shirts that are in the blue spectrum.
-This can include bluish purple shirts.
+If I am going to be showing in an arena with a dirt surface and dirty white or gray walls, I will choose shirts that are in the blue spectrum.
+This can include bluish-purple shirts.
 I also can wear black.
-I avoid reds, oranges, yellows and greens as they will become shades of yellow and brown.
+I avoid reds, oranges, yellows, and greens as they will become shades of yellow and brown.
 I also avoid solid whites as they can blend with the white walls.

 A handler also needs to pay attention to the color of their shorts or pants.
 They may even want to think about wearing long pants if they'll be running on dirt, as all colors of human skin could blend easily into the colors of a dirt agility surface.
 By wearing pants, handlers can make themselves stand out better from the background.

 This clothing contrast concept would be important not only for agility but for almost all dog sports—from obedience to disc dog.
 Anytime a handler gives the dog a visual cue, it will help if the dog can see that cue clearly the instant it is delivered.